PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

  * The `author`, `kind`, `prev`, `depth`, `lipmaa` properties are all set to `"DRAFT"`.
 Real values will be populated when we finally publish the draft.

 If we want to start over, we can delete a draft via `delete_current_draft`:

 ```ruby
 db.delete_current_draft
 # => nil
 ```

+Let's not do this, though.
+Instead, we will publish this draft in the next section.

 ## Turning Drafts Into Messages